denten-courses/form-formula-format/README.md

 - Kimura, Gary D., and Alan C. Shaw.
 "The Structure of Abstract Document Objects."
 In *Proceedings of the Second ACM-SIGOA Conference on Office Information Systems*, 161–69.
 COCS ’84.
 New York, NY, USA: ACM, 1984.

+### Week 11: Affordance

+- Selections from Galloway, Alexander R. *Protocol: How Control Exists after Decentralization*.
+Cambridge, MA: The MIT Press, 2006.

+- Selections from Kirschenbaum, Matthew G. *Mechanisms: New Media and the Forensic Imagination*.
+The MIT Press, 2008.

+- Hutchby, Ian.
+“Technologies, Texts and Affordances.” *Sociology* 35, no. 2 (2001): 441–56.

 ### Week 12: Text